vishvananda/netlink/README.md

 ## Future Work ##

 Many pieces of netlink are not yet fully supported in the high-level interface.
-Aspects of virtually all of the primitives don't exist yet.
+Aspects of virtually all of the high-level objects don't exist.
-Many of the  underlying primitives are there, so its a matter of putting the right fields into the high level objects and making sure that they are serialized and deserialized correctly in the Add and List methods.
+Many of the underlying primitives are there, so its a matter of putting the right fields into the high-level objects and making sure that they are serialized and deserialized correctly in the Add and List methods.

 There are also a few pieces of low level netlink functionality that still